Learn how to make beautiful mason jar candles with pressed flowers with essential oils of lemon eucalyptus and lavender.

 Melt the wax in a clean empty tin can or candle pitcher in a pot of water on the stove.

-Using a old paintbrush coat one side of the flowers with wax.
+Using an old paintbrush, coat one side of the flowers with wax.

 Set the mason jar on its side and slide the flowers into place.